a-h-i/dev-ops-documentation/README.md

 ==============================

+## Warning
+This is a work in progress some links may be dead for now.

-This repository acts as a knowledge repo for any questions regarding the DevOps practices of DreiDev, A repository of knowledge as well as instructions.
+This repository acts as a knowledge repo for any questions regarding the DevOps A repository of knowledge as well as instruction.

-Please not that the instructions here are not guidelines but to be considered law when provisioning servers.

-Anyserver found not following these guidelines will lead to it's termination and reprovisining and the revoking of server acces to whomever provisioned it at the first place.

-At DreDev we use Fedora for hosting.
-Always use the latest stable release, as of this writing it is fedora 25.

-SELinux should never be disabled and firewalls are always configured.

-Many documentation links to manual pages, if you do not read the fucking manual you can not run DevOps.
-Take the time to RTFM which is common for Linux users and sysadmins.
+Fedora or RPM based systems are assumed in these guides.

+Please take the time to read the manuals

 # Base Server Setup